Luca-Menghini/ESMscales-workplaceStress/README.md

 Menghini, L., Pastore, M., Balducci, C. (2022).
 Workplace stress in real time: Three parsimonious scales for the experience sampling measurement of stressors and strain at work, accepted for publication in the European Journal of Psychological Assessment.

-The present Github repository is associated with the **[Open Science Framework repository osf.io/87a9p/](https://osf.io/87a9p)**.
+The present Github repository is associated with the **[Open Science Framework (OSF) repository osf.io/87a9p](https://osf.io/87a9p)**.
 Here, we included the R code, and the full and brief reports of both data pre-processing and data analysis, whereas the remaining supplementary materials (including the data used in the study) are available from OSF.

 Below, we list and describe the full set of supplementary materials.
 Click on the highlighted link to visualize the reports.